-The Form 461 is used to report contributions and independent expenditures made to support or oppose California state and local candidates, officeholders, and ballot measures, and contributions to campaign committees such as PACs and political parties.
-The statement provides the public with information regarding the nature and interests of the person making the payments.
+The Major donors use Form 461 is used to report contributions and independent expenditures made to support or oppose California state and local candidates, officeholders and ballot measures, and contributions to campaign committees such as PACs and political parties.
+The statement provides the public with information regarding the nature and interests of the person making the contributions or payments.